Gelbpunkt/idlebench/README.md

 color is a custom type `public.rgba` with keys and values like the JSON.

+The full schema can be seen in the schema.sql file.

 The program should:
 * Connect to the PostgreSQL server at the default port with the user name "postgres" and password "postgres" on database "postgres"
 * Then, loop 100,000 times: